-Truth 3: I regret I didn’t get a milkshake or frozen custard or at least their homebrewed root beer.
+Truth 3: I regret I didn’t try any of Sandy’s ice cream, milkshake, or Sandy’s famous frozen custard or at least their homebrewed root beer.

 In the back of the restaurant is the parking lot as well as a covered area with picnic tables for you to sit in the shade and eat.

 Truth 4: Don’t feed the pigeons.
 Ignore them, and they will soon get bored of you.
 Feed one and they will harass you the entire time.
 Husband Ray always feels the need to feed them. (sigh)

 The sweet tea was too sweet for my taste (hence my earlier comment about the milkshake).

 They cook their “old-fashioned hamburgers” on a flat top versus other fast food joints where they charbroil their burgers.
 It’s not the best burger and fries I’ve ever eaten, but it wasn’t horrible.

 Sandy’s Burgers was a fun stop during our vacation and will prove to be a great memory as we look back on the time we ate at a traditional drive-thru burger joint.

 As we sat in the shade eating our meal, I imagined patio lights twinkling in the night sky overhead and a band playing in the corner of the parking lot.
 Then I quickly shook my head and snapped myself out of this silly daydream because that imagined scenario is too hipster cool and best left for SoCo.